prathmeshrmadhu/cnn_similarity_analysis/README.md

 '-- optimizer': choose 'sgd' or 'adam' optimizer.

-'-- net': save or load checkpoint from this path
+'-- net': save or load checkpoint from this path.

-'--plots': path to save plot of losses
+'--plots': path to save plot of losses.

 ## Network training